Aris Caslib

 Jose Ariston Caslib also known as Aris Caslib, is a Filipino football coach who last coached Philippines Football League club Meralco Manila.
 He currently serves as the FIFA Technical Consultant for the Southeast Asian region.

-Caslib has also been the head coach of the Seniors' Football team of San Beda University, the Red Booters.
-They won the NCAA championship for the 8 straight seasons after sweeping the competition, and in October 2008 became UNIGAMES champions.
+Caslib has also been the head coach of the seniors' football team of San Beda University, the Red Booters.
+They won the NCAA championship for 8 straight seasons after sweeping the competition, and in October 2008 became UNIGAMES champions.

 Education and youth playing career

 Caslib played high school football for Claret School and in inter-collegiate tournaments, notably the National Collegiate Athletic Association, for San Beda College (now San Beda University).

 While playing for San Beda College, Caslib was active in the student movement as year-level representative in the San Beda College of Arts and Sciences Student Council and political officer of the Makabayang Kabataang Mag-aaral ng San Beda (MaKaMaSa).

 Coaching career

 Philippines U-23

 Caslib led the under-23 national team at the 2005 Southeast Asian Games as head coach.